arvidn/libtorrent/trunk/docs/make_torrent.rst

 	::

-		create_torrent(file_storage& fs, int piece_size);
+		create_torrent(file_storage& fs, int piece_size = 0, int pad_size_limit = -1);
-		create_torrent(file_storage& fs);
 		create_torrent(torrent_info const& ti);

 The ``piece_size`` is the size of each piece in bytes.
 It must be a multiple of 16 kiB.

-The constructor that does not take a piece_size will calculate a piece size such that the torrent file is roughly 40 kB.
+If a piece size of 0 is specified, a piece_size will becalculated such that the torrent file is roughly 40 kB.

+If a ``pad_size_limit`` is specified (other than -1), any file larger than the specified number of bytes will be preceeded by a pad file to align it with the start od a piece.

 The overlad that takes a ``torrent_info`` object will make a verbatim copy of its info dictionary (to preserve the info-hash).
 The copy of